jamieshorten/CV/CV.md

 - Assisted with hiring and onboarding a new development team in India
 - Lead the design process for multiple new APIs in model registry service.
 - Coordinated the initial delivery of data modelling features for the integration of CLM custom fields in Navigator.
 This included the data modelling design and the development of a new mapping front end widget.
 This project involved coordination with product management and multiple engineering teams.
+- Coordinated the design, and rollout of a migration to PostgreSQL
-- Work closely with the director of engineering on planning the team's work.
+- Worked closely with the director of engineering on planning the team's work.

 ### January 2023 to April 2023 - **Spencer Stuart International, Dublin, Ireland** - Senior dotnet Developer